-Achieving a minimalist look in the living room is often done by using neutral colours, but with quick pops of an accent hue such as orange, red, or green.
-The accent colour could be an area rug, a brightly coloured lamp, or a vase on the coffee table.
-Choose furniture with geometric shapes, clean lines, and simple textures to make the most of this look.
+Achieving a minimalist aesthetic in the living room is often done by using neutral colours but with quick flashes of an accent colour such as orange, red, or green.
+This accent colour could be an area rug, a brightly coloured lamp, or a vase on the coffee table.
+Opt for furniture with geometric shapes, clean lines, and simple textures to truly embody this look.

-The look of a living room can also be enhanced by the clever use of glass.
-Coloured glass is readily available and can be used as a feature behind an impressive piece of furniture that is placed against a wall.
+The aesthetic of a living room can also be enhanced by the strategic use of glass.
+Coloured glass is readily available and can be used as a feature behind a striking piece of furniture that is placed against a wall.

-As the heart and soul of family life, providing both spiritual and physical nourishment, a well-appointed kitchen is essential to a minimalist home – even for those homeowners that don’t fancy themselves a chef!
-Hidden storage, sleek lines, and modern aesthetics are the hallmarks of a minimalist kitchen, which is sometimes the hardest room to keep clutter free.
-Just remember, the modern minimalist kitchen isn’t complicated or fussy – there is just enough room to get work done or enjoy a light meal with friends.
+The kitchen, often referred to as the heart and soul of family life, provides both spiritual and physical nourishment.
+A well-appointed kitchen is essential to a minimalist home, even for those homeowners who don’t see themselves as culinary enthusiasts!
+Hidden storage, sleek lines, and modern aesthetics are the hallmarks of a minimalist kitchen, which is sometimes the most challenging room to keep clutter-free.
+Remember, the modern minimalist kitchen isn’t complicated or fussy; there’s just enough room to accomplish tasks or enjoy a light meal with friends.

-The colour scheme in the kitchen should follow the same principles as any other room – simple and subdued – but don’t be afraid to have that pop of colour by including a beautiful stand mixer on the counter or a set of brightly coloured canisters on a shelf.
-Give the room a cool quietude by unifying the décor through colour and simplicity, while toning down the kitchen’s hardware and cabinetry.
+The colour scheme in the kitchen should adhere to the same principles as any other room: simple and subdued.
+But don’t shy away from adding a pop of colour by including a beautiful stand mixer on the counter or a set of brightly coloured canisters on a shelf.
+Give the room a cool serenity by unifying the decor through colour and simplicity, while toning down the kitchen’s hardware and cabinetry.

-If you would like to brighten up the room consider including a back-painted glass splashback behind the cooker or a run of worktop.
-This can be really effective and the range of colours and finishes available is large.
+If you wish to add some brightness to the room, consider including a back-painted glass splashback behind the cooker or a run-of worktop.
+This can be very effective, and there’s a wide range of colours and finishes available.